StephenKevin/zugh/README.md

 ### db.query.query

-`query` decorator wrap a function which return a Query object.
+`query` decorator wraps a function which return a Query object.
 When call the wrapped function, it would execute a Query object.
 For example:

 ```py